Steak sandwich

-A steak sandwich is a sandwich prepared with steak that has been broiled, fried, grilled, barbecued or seared using steel grates or gridirons, then served on bread or a roll.
-Steak sandwiches are sometimes served with toppings of cheese, onions, mushrooms, peppers, tomatoes, and in some instances fried eggs, coleslaw, and french fries.
+In the US, a steak sandwich is a sandwich prepared with thinly-sliced steak that has been broiled, fried, grilled, barbecued or seared using steel grates or gridirons, then served on bread or a roll.
+Some variations use thin slices of roast beef or prime rib.
+An Australian steak sandwich is a piece of grilled steak on a bun or sliced bread.

+In the US, steak sandwiches are sometimes served with toppings of cheese, onions, mushrooms, peppers, tomatoes, and in some instances fried eggs, coleslaw, and french fries.
+Some are served with a dipping sauce.

 According to the Library of Congress, the first steak sandwich sold in the United States was at Louis' Lunch of New Haven, Connecticut.

 Cheesesteak

 A cheesesteak, or steak and cheese, is made from thinly sliced pieces of steak and melted cheese in a long roll.
 The cheesesteak is one of the favorite foods of the city of Philadelphia, Pennsylvania.
 It can be found in most parts of the U.S. outside the Philadelphia area, often sold as a "Philadelphia" or "Philly Cheesesteak", even when prepared in a manner different from that customary in the city.
 Variations include the type of condiments, including grilled onions and peppers, the type of cheese used, or the type of roll.